Bandtox/POS_MERN/README.md

 - **Inventory Management**: Keep track of stock.
 - **Sales Processing**: Process sales transactions.
 - **Customer Management**: Manage customer information and purchase history.
+- **Admin Login**: To login as admin use "admin@pos.com" for username and password as "admin"

 ## Technologies Used